ascend-io/ascend-community/ottos_expeditions/README.md

   1. **Read Component**:
       - Open `components/customers.yaml`.

       This simple yaml file defines the connection to our local files so we can grab customer data.
-We define the connection type as `local_files` and the path to the file as `customers.csv`.
-We also define the parser as a csv with a header.
+We define the connection type as `local_file` and the path to the file as `customers.csv`.
+Note that the *name* of the connection we are using is `local_files` while the *type* of connection is `local_file`.
+We also define the parser as a CSV with a header.

 2. **Data Transformation**: